-- 1. Remove the left side cover.
-See page 127. - 2.
-To release the locking tabs, squeeze the upper and lower cover clips 1 and remove the fuse box cover. - After replacing a fuse, reinstall the fuse box cover and side cover.
+- 1. Remove the left side cover. - 2.
+To release the locking tabs, squeeze the upper and lower cover clips $(\ensuremath{)}$ and remove the fuse box cover. - 3.
+After replacing a fuse, reinstall the fuse box cover and side cover.

 HIGH-CURRENT FUSES